 - There are 2 categories of rapid access: 1) RAP1 – requests on active projects 2) RAP2 – new proposal requests with rapid turnaround time.

 General User Proposals that are still within the 2 year period of the lifetime of the project and have an active URC/UAC scored proposal may request for additional time on their project.
 This access avenue is separate from the ongoing GUP instrument pool.
 If a user has an active, unfulfilled scored proposal in the TAC, then the TAC is actively working to schedule your application.
 If you have an urgent need, then you should contact the NCCAT User Office or apply for a new proposal under RAP2.

-Rapid Access Proposal category 2 (RAP2) – coming soon
+Rapid Access Proposal category 2 (RAP2) – seasonal

 Expedited review for new proposals with the target of 1-month turnaround.
-This category is expected to be rolled out Q2 of 2020.
+This category is offered depending on the capacity and availability of instrumentation.

 Applications will be limited to one page of text and one page of supporting data and figures.
 For RAP applications, supplemental data is REQUIRED and should demonstrate the user has high-quality instrument access ready samples in hand.
 Also, low or medium mag images should accompany the proposal indicating that the samples may be compatible for automated data collection.
 Key personnel named in the application must also submit an NIH Biosketch (https://grants.nih.gov/grants/forms/biosketch.htm).